Zach McKinstry Player Props: Tigers vs. Guardians

-The Detroit Tigers and Zach McKinstry, who went 1-for-4 with a double and an RBI last time out, battle Hunter Gaddis and the Cleveland Guardians at Comerica Park, Tuesday at 1:10 PM ET.
+On Wednesday, Zach McKinstry (on the back of going 2-for-4) and the Detroit Tigers play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Giants.
+In his most recent appearance, he had two hits (going 2-for-4) against the Guardians.

 Zach McKinstry Game Info & Props vs. the Guardians